-E-mail: daig@nanoctr.cn; liuhl@mail.ipc.ac.cn; Tel: +86-010-82545720 † Electronic Supplementary Information (ESI) available: [details of any supplementary information available should be included here].
-See DOI: 10.1039/x0xx00000x glucose-sensitive QCM sensor based on self-assembled monolayer film of cyclic peptides.
-They found that the frequency shift increases with increasing glucose concentration from 1.8 to 3600 mg/L; however, the response time was 30 min owing to slow response kinetics.
-As a consequence, Dou et al. have reported a glucose-sensitive QCM sensor based on phenylboronic acid (PBA)-functionalized hydrogel film, which has a detection range of 10 mg/L - 5000 mg/L and a response time of 100 s.
-Although the film-coated QCM sensor has high performances, film material is not resistant to nonspecific protein adsorption, an event that can cause losses of sensitivity and accuracy of the sensor, thus limiting its practical application in saliva glucose monitoring.18-23
+duction, capability of real-time measurement and simple integration; it can detect the changes of mass at the sub-nano gram level.8-15 Various studies have indicated that sensing materials are key factors to affect the properties of the QCM sensor including sensitivity and response time.
+For example, Li et al.16 have prepared a glucose-sensitive QCM sensor based on a selfassembled monolayer film of cyclic peptides.
+They found that the frequency shift increases with an increase in glucose concentration from 1.8 to 3600 mg L-1; however, the response time was 30 min owing to slow response kinetics.
+As a consequence, Dou et al.17 have reported a glucose-sensitive QCM sensor based on a phenylboronic acid (PBA)-functionalized hydrogel film, which has a detection range of 10 mg L^{-1} -5000 mg L^{-1} and a response time of 100 s.
+Although the film-coated OCM sensor has high performance, the film material is not resistant to nonspecific protein adsorption, an event that can cause losses of sensitivity and accuracy of the sensor, thus limiting its practical application in salivary glucose monitoring.18-23

-In efforts to prevent nonspecific protein adsorption, many researchers have studied the mechanisms of protein resistance, from which they found that the stability of hydration layer is the key factor that determines the protein-resistive properties.
-For example, ionic solvation-based zwitterionic polymer often has a better protein resistance than hydrogen bonding-based polyethylene glycol (PEG).
-This is attributed to that ionic solvation-based antifouling zwitterionic polymer can bind to more water molecules and can bind more tightly compared to hydrogen bonding-based PEG, thus resulting in a more stable hydration layer.
-Currently, the most widely studied antifouling zwitterionic polymers include zwitterionic hydrogel and zwitterionic polymer brushes.
-The zwitterionic hydrogel is often prepared by copolymerizing a zwitterionic monomer and a
+In efforts to prevent nonspecific protein adsorption, many researchers have studied the mechanisms of protein resistance, from which they found that the stability of the hydration layer is the key factor that determines the protein-resistant properties.24 For example, the ionic solvation-based zwitterionic